Training tools for developing great people skills.

 Why Employers Should Encourage Professional Development

 Professional development has many benefits for employees, but that's not all.
-Employers must invest in training programs, assessment packages, and other content to assist professional development.
+Employers must invest in training programs, assessment packages, and other learning opportunities to assist professional development.
 Thus, employers must have a reason to do so.
 After all, why would a company pay to train workers who will take that training outside of the organization?
-Luckily, professional development has many benefits to the employer, as well as to the employee.
+Luckily, there are many benefits of professional development to the employer, as well as to the employee.

 Professional development increases employee retention.
 When an employee is faced with choosing between working for a company that invests in their skills and future and offers routes for advancement, or a company full of unknowns, they are more likely to stick with their current employer (all else being equal.)